fletchjp/MERG-Arduino-Software/BoostSpiritX3/ArduinoRP2040BoostSpiritX3Commands/README.md

 https://stackoverflow.com/questions/65614720/boost-spirit-x3-tokenizer-with-annotation-does-not-work
 and adapted to run on the Arduino NANO RP2040 connect.

+I have now changed from using std::variant to x3::variant in this code.

 I am developing parsing experiments.

 I am attempting to combine the rules from comments with the rules from Rexpr which are done differently.

-So far I have been able to implement person but it does not parse properly.
+So far I have been able to implement person which does now parse properly.

-I have now changed from using std::variant to x3::variant in this code.
+I have now also been able to set up printing of the parsed data for a person.

 This has involved a number of adaptions to the Arduino environment which are contained in the sketch file.